Davena Jackson

 Assistant Professor

-Dr. Jackson is a member of the ELATE Executive Committee of the National Council of Teachers of English (NCTE), 2022-2026.
-She is also the faculty lead for the affiliates program at the Center for Antiracist Research at Boston University and a faculty affiliate at the Center on the Ecology of Early Development at BU Wheelock.
-Her work has been published in Research in the Teaching of English, Conference on College Composition & Communication, Journal Literacy Research, Teachers College Record, and the International Review of Qualitative Research.
+Dr. Jackson is a 2023 National Academy of Education (NAEd) Spencer Postdoctoral Fellow.
+She is also a member of the English Language Arts Teacher Educators (ELATE) Executive Committee of the National Council of Teachers of English (NCTE), 2022–2026.
+Further, Dr. Jackson is a faculty affiliate at the Center on the Ecology of Early Development (CEED) at BU Wheelock and was a former research affiliate at the Center for Antiracist Research at Boston University.
+Finally, her research has been published in the following journals: Reading Research Quarterly, Research in the Teaching of English, Journal of Literacy Research, Teachers College Record, and the International Review of Qualitative Research.

 Pronouns: she/her